sutaakar/maven-process-plugin/README.md

         <argument>config.yaml</argument>
     </arguments>
     ```
-* name: Give a name to the process to start
+* __name__: Give a name to the process to start
-* workingDir: Give a working directory for your process to start in.
+* __workingDir__: Give a working directory for your process to start in.
 Could be same as name.
-* waitForInterrupt: Optional.
+* __waitForInterrupt__: Optional.
 Setting this value to true will pause your build after starting every process to give you a chance to manually play with your system.
 Default is false.
-* healthcheckUrl: Recommended, but optional.
+* __healthcheckUrl__: Recommended, but optional.
 You should provide a healthcheck url, so the plugin waits until the healthchecks are all green for your process.
 If not provided, the plugin waits for 30 seconds before moving on.
-* processLogFile: Optional.
+* __processLogFile__: Optional.
 Specifying a log file will redirect the process output to the specified file.
 Recommended as this will avoid cluttering your build's log with the log of external proccesses.

 ## POM example: